 When we met in May at the Blogher Food Conference, I was able to confirm that she’s just as awesome in person.
-I love her wholesome recipes and I am so honored she wanted to share one of them, along with the fascinating story of why she made a pretty radical diet change, with my readers.
+I love her wholesome recipes and I am so honored she wanted to share one of them (her healthy tuna casserole), along with the fascinating story of why she made a pretty radical diet change, with my readers.
 Take it away Carrie!

 If you had two girls, under the age of two, and your husband, a fighter pilot, was flying cover during a war in Iraq, would you be thinking about converting your diet to organic, whole foods?
 I wasn’t.
 My life had enough stress without another distraction.
 But, that’s what happened in 2003.

 Two years earlier, after the birth of my second daughter, I began having daily migraines.
 I was 25.
 As migraines often are, they were both baffling and debilitating.
 They started with the birth of my first daughter, but were infrequent and not as severe.
 I often had to lie down in a quiet dark room, which was almost impossible with toddlers to care for.

 I was taking several medications to manage the pain just to get through the day.
 The headaches continued, though, four or more a week.
 After two years of struggle, my neurologist suggested adding yet another daily medication to my prescription regimen, a treatment that wasn’t working anyway.
 I kindly rejected her suggestion and drove home thinking: there must be another way.